thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 independent of the credential type used for TLS authentication.

 Implementations conforming to this profile MUST support ALPN.
-Endpoints SHOULD use ALPN when more than one application protocol, protocol version, or application context can be served by the same TLS endpoint, certificate, raw public key, or PSK identity.
+Endpoints SHOULD use ALPN when more than one application protocol, application protocol version, or application context can be served by the same TLS endpoint, certificate, raw public key, or PSK identity.
 When a deployment is restricted by configuration to a single application protocol, ALPN MAY be omitted.